Completed by Psychologists at our Parkside practice

-An ADHD Assessment helps differentiate from other conditions with similar symptoms and provides valuable insights into strengths and difficulties.
-It can support access to educational accommodations, workplace adjustments, and tailored intervention strategies.
+A formalised assessment can help you differentiate from other conditions with similar symptoms.
+It provides valuable insights into strengths and challenges, and it can support access to educational accommodations, workplace adjustments, and tailored intervention strategies.

 If you suspect ADHD, a professional assessment can be the first step toward better understanding and support.